SPGoding/spc/README.md

 [简体中文版](./README-zh.md) | **Poor English Edition**

+## Addition

+Some other people has finished a tool like spc.
+You can see it at [here](https://github.com/icrdr/Resource-Pack-Converter)

 ## What is This

 An online tool to convert Minecraft: Java Edition resource packs from format 3 to format 4.